ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 	It is recommended to update regularly.
 Sometimes, however, it could happen that you skip a few releases and need to update to a non-adjacent version.
 In such a case, remember to verify the changelog and migration guides for **all** missing versions, not only the one you are updating to.
 </info-box>

 When you already know what has changed and which parts of your custom code need to be adjusted, it is time to make the update.
-If you use a predefined build hosted on CDN or a downloaded ZIP package, you can simply visit the [CKEditor 5 download section](https://ckeditor.com/ckeditor-5/download/) and get the latest version.
-However, the most common way for installing CKEditor 5 is using npm packages.
+If you use a predefined build hosted on CDN or a downloaded ZIP package, you can simply visit the [CKEditor&nbsp;5 download section](https://ckeditor.com/ckeditor-5/download/) and get the latest version.
+However, the most common way for installing CKEditor&nbsp;5 is using npm packages.

 The example `package.json` file with the editor version 30.0.0 looks as below: